6 things to do these school holidays in Brisbane

 Art, science, museums and outdoor adventures … there’s a bit of something for everyone these school holidays in Brisbane.

 Get cultured at the Gallery of Modern Art Children’s Art Centre.
-The gallery works to create interactive installations with an ever-changing range of artists designed to inspire the amateur artist.
-Everyone’s going to love Yayoi Kusama’s obliteration room.
-Armed with colourful dot stickers, you’ll get to plaster them all over white furniture, surfaces and walls.
+The gallery works to create interactive installations with an ever-changing range of artists designed to inspire the amateur artist, so check out their current exhibitions on the website.
 GOMA has even taken art online with a number of creative games.
 It’s free and open daily (except for major public holidays).

 2. Cute Koalas

 The resident koalas of the Daisy Hill Koala Centre, Pound, Claire and Molly are all waiting to meet you.
 They’re here to teach you all there is to know about their habitat and most importantly how to keep them and their friends healthy so everyone can enjoy this iconic Australian animal.
-With the centre having undergone a refurbishment and re-opened in 2018 it is now open daily 10am-4pm (except major public holidays).
+The centre underwent a major refurbishment and re-opened in 2018, and is now open daily 10am-4pm (except major public holidays).
 Admission is free.

 3. Code Camp

 What’s this internet thingy all the young ones are talking about?
 Well, it is revolutionizing the future and what better way to learn the basics of coding than at one of the regular Code Camps held around Brisbane.
 With over 20 campuses within 30km of the CBD, kids will be building their own iPhone app in no time.
 Offering 4 different levels catering from 5 – 13 years old you can start the road to being one of Australia’s next tech superheroes!